-However, your module’s directory on disk must use the short name, without the username prefix.
+However, your module directory on disk must use the short name, without the username prefix.
 (Module directory names cannot contain dashes or periods; only letters, numbers, and underscores).
-Using the the build action will do the right thing as long as the metadata.json is correct.
+As long as you have the correct long name in your

-Although the Puppet Forge expects to receive modules named
+Note: Although the Puppet Forge expects to receive modules named

 username-module, its web interface presents them as

 username-modulestyle in your metadata files and when issuing commands.